Cultural impact of Shakira: Reggaeton

 The authors of Reggaeton, published by Duke University Press, have named the Barranquillera as an artist who popularized the genre (reggaeton) in North America, Europe, and Asia in the mid-2000s.
 Her song "La Tortura" was along with "La Gasolina" by Daddy Yankee the reggaeton songs that extended it to a much larger audience.
 It was also the first song entirely in Spanish featured on the MTV VMAs.
+According to journalist Juan de Dios Sánchez, thanks to the song "La Tortura" Shakira marked Hispanic music, adding that the commercial status that reggaeton enjoys today is due to the visibility that this genre achieved through Shakira's experiments and the commercial success she obtained with them crediting her for the creation of "Reggaetón-Pop" while highlighting the importance of Shakira's legacy in the genre saying that her fusion music with reggaeton works to guide the musical evolution of the genre as well as modulating machismo.

 In the United States

 Shakira is noted to have broken language barriers in the United States and had success both in English and Spanish music.
 In 1999 Shakira's MTV Unplugged became the program's first episode to be broadcast entirely in Spanish The concert is also noted to be the first time a Latin pop act attempted an Unplugged, as well as the first Latina solo act to do so.

-In 2001 Shakira's "Whenever Wherever" music video was aired on MTV with both the English and Spanish versions.
+In 2001 Shakira's "Whenever, Wherever" music video was aired on MTV with both the English and Spanish versions.
 According to a spokesman for the channel, this is noted as "the first time that U.S. MTV has aired a Spanish-language video."

 In 2005, "La Tortura" became the first ever full Spanish-language music video to air on MTV without an English version.
 The same year it also became the first ever Spanish song to be nominated and performed at the MTV Video Music Awards.
 The 2006 global smash hit "Hips Don't Lie" was selected as one of the greatest songs by 21st century female artists by US National Public Radio, ranked at number 65.
 Its success has been such that the media point out that possibly without its crossover many Latin artists such as Karol G, Becky G, Bad Bunny, Maluma or J Balvin would possibly not have the recognition that they enjoy today, and it is seen as a great step in the Latin industry since with the voice of Shakira the music industry would stop only focusing on American artists and Latinas would enter the arena such as Paulina Rubio, Thalía and even Fey who also ventured to conquer other audiences.